lmoshood/React-Book-App/README.md

     ├── components # The app components
     │    ├── Books.js
     │    ├──  Shelf.js
-    │    └── pages # contain search and main page of the app │        ├── MainPage.js
+    │    └── pages # contain search and home page of the app │        ├── HomePage.js
-    │        └──SearchPage.js
+    │        └──Search.js
     │
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.